smartqueue123-png/smart_queue/README.md

 How our project works:

+- NOTE: This project is only done for 1 stall ONLY

 - Assuming each store has barriers and each of those barriers have 3 sensors installed (IR, Ultrasonic and LDR sensors).

 - The sensor works by detecting if there is someone standing at there (Sensor A [ultrasonic], B [IR] and C [LDR]) sensor A is nearest to the stall while sensor C is furthest from the stall.
 To confirm the presence is in the queue and not just someone passing by the sensors will detect presence and wait 5 seconds, if presence is still detected, sensors will confirm the presence is part of the queue